Imran4424/SwiftProblemNSolution/25.ProtocolOrientedProgramming/ProtocolOrientedProgramming.md

 Wrong!
 Having to rely on a base class for default implementation would eclipse the benefits of protocols.
 Besides, that would not work for value types.

+Luckily, there is another way: protocol extensions are the way to go!

+In Swift, you can extend a protocol and provide default implementation for methods, computed properties, subscripts and convenience initializers.

 ## Protocol Inheritance

 ## Protocol Composition